You got the promotion! After waiting patiently (and proving your mettle), you’re finally reaping the rewards.

 The Upper Limit Problem is when we subconsciously sabotage ourselves after experiencing something great, like a promotion or finishing a marathon.
 This self-defeating belief that we aren’t good enough for success often happens without us realizing it.

 According to psychologist and author Gay Hendricks, we have an “inner thermostat setting” that controls how much good feelings we permit ourselves to experience.
-If we exceed our customary level of happiness—through success or abundance, for example—we unconsciously bring ourselves back down by inviting in negative thoughts.
+If we exceed our customary level of happiness—through success or abundance, for example—we unconsciously bring ourselves back down by inviting in negative thoughts related to self-sabotage syndrome.

 We often tell ourselves that we’re just being “realistic” or humble when, in reality, we feel undeserving of happiness and success.
 However, this attitude can prevent us from achieving big wins.
 If you find yourself thinking like this, it’s actually a sign that you’re positively challenging yourself and attracting more abundance into your life.